A 74-island paradise of reefs, beaches and aquamarine waters

 Proserpine and Collinsville

 The Whitsundays not only boasts beautiful shorelines, it also lays claim to some remarkable subtropical rainforests.
 Many of the islands are home to hiking trails where visitors can admire the grand old pines, get close to the wildlife and enjoy breathtaking views.
-Cedar Creek Falls is the ideal spot for a picnic.
-Closer to the coast is a natural water hole and waterfall, which are picture-perfect in the wet season.
+Cedar Creek Falls is the ideal spot for a picnic on the mainland.
+The natural water hole and waterfall are picture-perfect in the wet season and following showers at other times of the year.

 When to go